What’s a Top Level Domain TLD

-A domain name is the name of your website that people type in the browser address bar to access your website.
+In order words, a domain name is the name of your website that people type in the browser address bar to access your website.
 If you are wondering what the letters at the end of every URL link mean, they are known as its top-level domain (TLD).

-There are 6 types of top-level domains which are regulated by the Internet Assigned Numbers Authority (IANA) and the Internet Corporation for Assigned Names and Numbers (ICANN).
+But now, there are 6 types of top-level domains which are regulated by the Internet Assigned Numbers Authority (IANA) and the Internet Corporation for Assigned Names and Numbers (ICANN).

 - Country code top-level domains (ccTLD)